 Kesko is a Finnish listed trading sector company.
-Kesko has over 1,500 stores engaged in chain operations in the Nordic and Baltic countries, Russia and Belarus.
+Kesko has over 2,000 stores engaged in chain operations in the Nordic and Baltic countries, Poland, Russia and Belarus.

-Kesko Group's reportable segments consist of its business divisions, namely the grocery trade, the home improvement and speciality goods trade, and the car trade.
+Kesko Group's reportable segments consist of its business divisions, namely the grocery trade, the building and technical trade, and the car trade.

 The Group's parent company, Kesko Corporation, is a Finnish public limited company constituted in accordance with the laws of Finland.
-The Company's business ID is 0109862-8, it is domiciled in Helsinki, and its registered address is Satamakatu 3, FI-00016 KESKO.
-Copies of Kesko Corporation's financial statements and the consolidated financial statements are available from Kesko Corporation, Satamakatu 3, Helsinki, visiting address Kruunuvuorenkatu 4, Helsinki, and from the internet at www.kesko.fi.
+The Company's business ID is 0109862-8, it is domiciled in Helsinki, and its registered address is PO Box 1, FI-00016 KESKO.
+Copies of Kesko Corporation's financial statements and the consolidated financial statements are available from Kesko Corporation, PO Box 1, Helsinki, FI-00016 KESKO, visiting address Sörnäistenkatu 2, Helsinki, and from the internet at www.kesko.fi.

 Kesko's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) approved for adoption by the European Union, and they comply with the IAS and IFRS standards and respective SIC and IFRIC Interpretations effective on 31 December 2015.
 The International Reporting Standards refer to standards and their interpretations approved for adoption within the EU in accordance with the procedure enacted in EU regulation (EC) 1606/2002, included in the Finnish Accounting Act and regulations based on it.
 Accounting standards not yet effective have not been adopted voluntarily for the consolidated financial statements.
 The notes to the consolidated financial statements also include compliance with Finnish accounting and corporate legislation.